 Watch the amount of fat in the bars; within 10 grams is best.

 Too much fiber could be a problem, so 3-5 grams should be the limit.

 Especially for people with a regular lifestyle, the calorie count of a bar is significant.
 So unless you are an athlete, an ideal bar should have less than 200 calories.

-The need for constant meal replacements is a myth, so we should ensure that we keep eating some real food alongside thinkThin.
-Even juice or a salad or some fruits would do.
+The need for constant meal replacements is a myth, so we should ensure that we keep eating real food alongside thinkThin.
+Even juice or a salad or some fruit would do.

 thinkThin Product Warnings